dawidzon/dawidzon/README.md

 ## I’m currently learning JS/ember/React

+My dream is to become developer until 2024

 <!--
 **dawidzon/dawidzon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.